 Gather the ingredients.

 In a medium saucepan over medium-low heat, melt the butter with the olive oil.
 Add the white parts of the green onion, garlic, and celery; sauté until celery is tender.

 Add the chicken stock, tomatoes, sliced okra, corn kernels, and Creole seasoning.

 Bring the soup to a boil.
 Reduce the heat to low and cover the pan.
 Simmer for 20 to 30 minutes, or until the okra is tender.

 Taste and season with salt and pepper, as desired.
 Sprinkle servings with the reserved green onion tops.

 - Replace the canned diced tomatoes with fresh tomatoes, diced and seeds removed.

 - It's easy to oversalt soup when adding a lot of ingredients.
 Premade stocks tend to have a lot of sodium, as well as canned tomatoes and corn.
 Wait until the soup has finished cooking before tasting and seasoning with salt and pepper.

-- For a vegetarian soup, use vegetable broth instead of chicken broth.
+- For a vegetarian soup, use vegetable broth instead of chicken stock.